SarangaSiriwardhana9/University-Exam-Management-System-Frontend/repomix-output.md

                     Sub-Questions
                   </CardTitle>
                   <p className="text-sm text-muted-foreground mt-1">
-                    Add parts (A, B, C, etc.) with nested sub-questions
+                    Add parts (A, B, C, etc.) with up to 3 levels of nesting (A, A.i, A.i.a)
                   </p>
                 </div>
                 <Button type="button" variant="outline" size="sm" onClick={addSubQuestion}>